Lloyds Lifetime Mortgages

 Cheltenham & Gloucester plcEngland and Wales02296786Dormant mortgage servicing brand

-LDC (Managers) LimitedEngland and Wales02177373Private equity investment arm of the group
+LDC (Managers) LimitedEngland and Wales02177373Private stock investment arm of the group

 Lloyds Bank GmbHGermanyHRB 41895Eurozone entity headquartered in Frankfurt